nitin-srivastava/tnc-generator/README.md

 Using `simplecov` to record the test coverage.
 The code coverage get recorded in `coverage` folder.
 To see the result, open the `coverage/index.html` file in browser after running the `rspec`.

 I have achieved 100% code coverage in this project.
 See attached screenshot.

+## Design decisions
+All my design decisions are based on the given time range (4-6 hours).
+#### App design
+This app has mainly two classes.

+(1) DocumentParser
+  - It parses the template data and return the parsed contents to be generated.
+  - It generates the T&C document with given parsed contents.

+(2) DocumentGenerator
+  - It execute the program and ask and collect user input.

+There is also a `main.rb` file to start the app

+#### Error handling
+The app is enable to rescue and print the error in a nice way if any exceptions raised.

+#### Data (dataset and templates)
+To consider the given time and **not over engineering**, I have decided to go with static datasets rather than import and parse.

+But user is able to create and use their dataset and templates to generate the T&C document.
+Please have a look at Add your own datasets and/or templates instructions above.
+## Development time
+It took me 5 hours to complete and 30 minutes for documentation.
+#### What I would have done given more time?
+Well I would like to make it more dynamic where user can import the clauses and sections and use them to generate the T&C document.

+At the moment, I'm using `yml` file format for dataset.
+It's hard to create a `yml` for non-technical user.
+To overcome this issue, I would like to add a functionality where user can use a `txt` file to import clauses and sections and use them to generate the T&C document.
 ## Thank you
 Hope you found the given instructions helpful.